Skip to Content

 If you aren’t there for the actual carving, don’t worry as you have plenty of days following to still take in the Lake Louise ice sculptures.
 They leave them up for quite some time afterwards (as long as they aren’t melting and it’s unsafe to leave them up), but the best time to see the ice sculptures at Lake Louise is before they get snowed on.
 We recommend going on a weekday shortly after the ice carving competition if possible.

 A free Lake Louise shuttle on weekends from the Lake Louise Park & Ride will be provided for ticket holders.
+This shuttle is required to attend the event.

 4. Sleigh Ride at Lake Louise